Layered Process Audits: Stop Errors and Ace Compliance

 Layered Process Audits (LPA) are structured audits conducted across multiple organizational layers or levels to ensure process compliance.
 LPAs involve frontline employees, middle management, and upper management.
 Auditors follow an audit checklist and verify different workplace areas, processes, or assessment criteria depending on their level of authority.

 LPAs are a robust quality, safety, and efficiency technique that shifts the focus from inspecting finished products and services to validating the processes that produce them.
 At their core, LPAs are a proactive approach to management.
-The primary objective is consistently following operational procedures, maintaining quality standards, rectifying deviations at the earliest possible stage, and driving continuous improvement.
+The primary objective is to consistently follow operational procedures, maintain quality standards, rectify deviations at the earliest possible stage, and drive continuous improvement.

 At the heart of Layered Process Audits are multiple layers within an organization.
 These layers involve individuals from various management tiers, each with a distinct focus and scope of assessment: